aperry567/SSW690B/db/README.md

 # Overiew

-Created a database script to generate tables for the project.
+Created database scripts to generate tables for the project.

 ## Tables
 - users